BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: TweeDEM: training denoising mean by Tweedie's formula

-In this supplementary work, we propose \textsc{TWEEdie DEM} (TweeDEM), by leveraging the Tweedie's formula \citep{efron2011tweedie} into DEM, \textit{i.e.} $\nabla_x\log p_t(x) = \mathbb{E}_{p(x_0|x_t)}\left[\frac{x_0 - x_t}{\sigma_t^2}\right]$.
-Surprisingly, TweeDEM can be equivalent to the iEFM-VE proposed by \cite{woo2024iteratedenergybasedflowmatching}, which is a variant of iDEM corresponding to another family of generative model, flow matching.
+In this supplementary work, we propose \textsc{TWEEdie DEM} (TweeDEM), by leveraging the Tweedie's formula \citep{efron2011tweedie} into DEM, \textit{i.e.} $\nabla_x\log p_t(x) = \mathbb{E}_{p(x_0|x_t)}\left[{(x_0 - x_t)/}{\sigma_t^2}\right]$.
+TweeDEM is similar to the iEFM-VE proposed by \cite{woo2024iteratedenergybasedflowmatching}, which is a variant of iDEM corresponding to another family of generative model, flow matching.
+However iEFM targets the vector field, while TweeDEM targets the expected value of clean data given noisy data.

-We first derive an MC estimator denoiser, \textit{i.e.} the expected clean data given a noised data $x_t$ at $t$
+We first derive an MC denoiser estimator, \textit{i.e.} the expected clean data given a noised data $x_t$ at $t$

 where the numerator can be estimated by an MC estimator $\mathbb{E}_{\mathcal{N}(x_t, \sigma^2_tI)}[x\exp(-\mathcal{E}(x))]$ and the denominator can be estimated by another similar MC estimator $\mathbb{E}_{\mathcal{N}(x_t, \sigma^2_tI)}[\exp(-\mathcal{E}(x))]$, suggesting we can approximate this denoiser through self-normalized importance sampling as follows